Code-Institute-Submissions/play-whiff-whaff-game/README.md

 The point is scored when the player fails to return the ball.
 It seems to be an easy game, but **Ping-Pong** is considered as a fast-paced challenge and requires quick reactions.

 ### Project goal
-The main purpose for creating this website was to deliver a game which will be fun to play at every age.
+The main purpose for creating this website was to deliver a game that everyone will enjoy.
 This could be a demanding task nowadays, especially when we have an unlimited access to the digital world of sophisticated  and graphically involved games.
 Although **Whiff-Whaff** can be considered as very basic and not complicated, however, it does not mean that simplicity can be boring.
 Playing this game demands swift reactions and even though it seems to be an easy task to do, the play itself can be a relatively competitive challenge.
 My main aim and foremost priority was to give the users some good time.